TM-1-3/PlayNation/README.md

 If the installation fails:

 1. Check your Composer version (should be 2 or above): `composer --version`
-2. If you see errors about missing PHP extensions, ensure they are enabled in your [php.ini file](https://www.php.net/manual/en/configuration.file.php) file
+2. If you see errors about missing PHP extensions, ensure they are enabled in your [php.ini file](https://www.php.net/manual/en/configuration.file.php)

 ## Working with PostgreSQL